soumyashisk/contact-form-example-expressjs/README.md

-(The file exists but is empty)

-# Contact Form Example — Express.js
+# Contact Form Example Express.js

 A minimal contact form example built with Express.js that serves static HTML pages from the `public/` folder and accepts form submissions.
 Submissions are stored in an in-memory array and can be viewed via a simple JSON endpoint.
 This project is intentionally small so it's easy to extend (add a DB, email delivery, validation, etc.).